A&S Undergraduate Research & Creative Activity Mentorship Program

-The Undergraduate Research Mentorship Program (URMP) aims to encourage and support undergraduate participation in faculty research in A&S departments.
-Administered by a faculty committee, the URMP is an opportunity for rising juniors to cooperate actively with faculty mentors, learning firsthand about the natural integration of research and teaching.
-All Arts and Science students with 50–75 hours of course work and at least a 3.25 GPA are eligible to apply for a mentorship for the summer term or the fall semester.
-Questions about eligibility should be addressed to Dean Tarkow.
+The Research and Creative Activity Mentorship Program aims to encourage and support undergraduate participation in faculty research and creative activity in A&S departments.
+Administered by a faculty committee, the program is an opportunity for rising juniors to cooperate actively with faculty mentors, learning firsthand about the natural integration of research, creative activity, and teaching.
+All Arts and Science students with 50–75 hours of course work and at least a 3.25 GPA are eligible to apply for a mentorship for the spring, summer, or fall semester.
+Questions about eligibility should be addressed to Associate Dean Nicole Monnier.

-The PDF information presents complete application for 2017–18 URMP projects.
+The PDF information presents a complete application for upcoming cycles.

 Also available is the Life Sciences Undergraduate Research Opportunities Program.